OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-23.md

 These are the Lord’s appointed times, holy assemblies, which you shall proclaim at the times appointed for them:

 ## Leviticus 23:5
-In the first month, on the fourteenth day of the month at twilight, is the Lord’s Passover.
+On the fourteenth day of the first month at twilight, the Lord's Passover is observed.

 ## Leviticus 23:6
 On the fifteenth day of the same month is the Festival of Unleavened Bread to the Lord; for seven days you shall eat bread made without yeast.